CasualX/pupil-rs/readme.md

 pupil = "0.1"
 ```

-A practical example can be found in `src/pupil.rs`.
+A practical example can be found in `src/bin/pupil.rs`.

+Documentation can be found online [here](https://casualx.github.io/pupil-rs/0.1.3/pupil).

 Start things off by creating its environment which will hold the available builtins and the last answer.